as005405/Scientific-work/README.md

 <h1>Scientific work</h1>

+My classmate and I did this work last year.

 The first thing you see will be:

 ![alt text](https://github.com/as005405/Scientific-work/blob/main/MathGr/Image/Рисунок1.png)

 You can define functions for sin, cos, tg, ctg.